What is Rock Lobster?

 Yes we do!
 North is up.
 To the left of the driveway is tents and bikes only, to the right is vehicle camping.
 There is some great tent camping by the pond as well which is down a slight hill.

 MEMBER ONLY REGISTRATION

-Registration will open on March 1 for registered GS Giants in good standing for 2020, at a discounted cost of $175.00.
+Registration is open for members in good standing at the cost of $190.

 If you are a member in good standing and cannot register, please contact the webmaster at firstname.lastname@example.org